twcook/s3model.github.io/specifications/docs/_sources/rm.rst.txt

 Reference Model
 ===============

-S3Model may be implemented in most (any?) programming or data definition language.
+`S3Model <https://s3model.com/specifications/docs/glossary.html#shareable-structured-semantic-model-s3model>`_ may be implemented in most programming or data definition languages.

-The reference implementation is in XML Schema.
+The reference implementation is in `XML Schema <https://s3model.com/specifications/docs/glossary.html#extensible-markup-language-xml>`_.
 Primarily due to the ubiquitous nature of XML and the compatibility with RDF/XML.
 Virtually all programming and data analysis languages can manipulate and validate XML content.

 For futher information about available serialization formats see `this comparison chart <https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats>`_.